Household glass collections have restarted

 East Hampshire District Council operates alternate-weekly kerbside recycling (black bin) and waste (green bin) collections.
 This means that rubbish is collected one week and recycling the next.

-Glass is collected from homes every four weeks.
+Glass is collected from homes once every four weeks.

 You can find your bin collection day by checking your online calendar.
 Please enter your postcode and your calendar will be displayed under 'waste and recycling'.